-How to Use Stain Over Paint or Painted Wood [Updated for 2023]
+How to Use Stain Over Paint & Painted Wood – 2024

-How to Use Stain Over Paint or Painted Wood [Updated for 2023]
+How to Use Stain Over Paint & Painted Wood – 2024

 If you’ve been following along, you know I just finished up this carved DIY angel wings sign.
 And, you guys, I *love* it.